M04ph3u2/Ragnar-TTRPG-Platform/README.md

 ## Overview

-This repository represents the **legacy implementation** of the Ragnar TTRPG Platform, developed by **HeatPeak Studio** before the platform's evolution to the modern JuggleHive architecture.
-This version showcases the foundational work that led to the sophisticated cloud-native implementation available in the `jh-main` branch.
+This repository represents the **legacy implementation** of the Ragnar TTRPG Platform, originally conceived as an innovative digital solution to revolutionize tabletop role-playing game experiences.
+The project was designed to create hybrid tools that would enhance both online and in-person gaming sessions, offering a superior alternative to existing market solutions through modern technology integration.

+**Project Context**: This legacy implementation by **HeatPeak Studio** represents the foundational phase of what was intended to be a commercial TTRPG platform.
+After extensive development and multiple technical iterations, the ambitious scope of creating a complete market-ready solution proved challenging given available time and financial resources.
+The project has since been preserved and documented to showcase the technical evolution and development expertise achieved during its active development phase.

 ### Legacy Architecture Context